Christianity in India: Why the Danger Is Increasing

 The BJP, then, is well positioned to place restrictions on Christians.

-What kinds of things are the BJP doing to stop Christianity from spreading?
+What kinds of things are the BJP doing to stop Christianity in India from spreading?

 In the past, the BJP supported extremist groups that attacked Christians in incidents such as the 2007-2008 riots where Hindu militants torched houses and churches, killing 91 Christians and wounding 18,000 others.
 60,000 Christians were left homeless.